United States military and prostitution in South Korea: Camptown clean-up campaign

 The significant increase in camptown problems and tensions among community relations resulted in a number of policies that sought to improve U.S. military camp areas.
 In August 1971, the Secretary of Home Affairs Ministry, in cooperation with health authorities, gave orders to each police station to take precautions against sexually transmitted diseases and to instruct prostitutes about them.
 On December 22, 1971, Park Chung-hee, the President of South Korea, enforced the Base Community Clean-Up Campaign.
 This also became known as the BCCUC.
 U.S. military personnel advised the South Korean government that the camp towns were breeding grounds for sexually transmitted infections and places of racist discrimination.
 The venereal disease ratio per 1,000 American soldiers rapidly increased.
 Through the collaboration of the United States and the Republic of Korea, these policies were implemented to prevent and correct unfavorable conditions and base-community relations.
 The United States' military and the BCCUC worked separately on solving issues that pertained to the camptown improvements.

 The BCCUC's goal was to create a favorable image of U.S. servicemen in South Korea among Korean nationals.
 However; in order to do so, the BCCUC needed to fix a "source of embarrassment", the high rates of venereal disease among the American GIs and Korean sex workers.
 Registering prostitutes, enforcing STD examinations, and improving clinics were ways the BCCUC attempted to control prostitution and reduce the rates of sexually transmitted diseases.
 The U.S. military's goal was to improve the living conditions for U.S. servicemen and boost troop morale and discipline.
 By establishing the Subcommittee on Civil Military Relations, the U.S. military began to attend to these goals by focusing on eradicating sexually transmitted diseases and reducing racial discrimination.
 Other tasks included widening roads, improving sanitation, and making R&R establishments more accessible and inviting were some measures taken to improve the overall camptown environment.

 It is argued that this campaign forced prostitutes to carry the weight of American-Korean relations.
 The U.S. Military Police Corps and South Korean officials regularly raided prostitutes who were thought to be spreading disease.
 They would detain those thought to be ill, locking them up under guard in so-called "monkey houses" that had barred windows.
-The women were forced to take medications that were reported to make them vomit.
+The three-story facility near Camp Casey, Korea was a medical jail for bar girls and prostitutes infected with sexually transmitted infection.
+(STD) The women were forced to take medications that were reported to make them vomit.
 Women who were certified to be without disease wore tags.
 The U.S. military issued and required the prostitutes who worked at clubs to carry venereal disease cards and also published a venereal disease guide to inform American soldiers patronizing bars.